Kong/kong/DEVELOPER.md

 If you have a Linux development environment (either virtual or bare metal), the build is done in four separate steps:

-1. Development dependencies and runtime libraries, include:
+1. Development dependencies and runtime libraries, including:
    1. Prerequisite packages.
-Mostly compilers, tools and libraries needed to compile everything else.
+Mostly compilers, tools, and libraries required to compile everything else.
    2. OpenResty system, including Nginx, LuaJIT, PCRE, etc.
 2. Databases.
-Kong uses Postgres, Cassandra and Redis.
+Kong uses Postgres, Cassandra, and Redis.
 We have a handy setup with docker-compose to keep each on its container.
 3. Kong itself.

 ### Virtual Machine (Optional)

-Final deployments are typically on a Linux machine or container, so even if all components are multiplatform, it's easier to use it for development too.
-If you use MacOS or Windows machines, setting a virtual machine is easy enough now.
+Final deployments are typically on a Linux machine or container,so even if all components are multiplatform, it's easier to use it for development too.
+If you use macOS or Windows machines, setting up a virtual machine is easy enough now.
 Most of us use the freely available VirtualBox without any trouble.

 If you use Linux for your desktop, you can skip this section.

-There are no "hard" requirements on any Linux distro, but RHEL and CentOS can be more of a challenge to get recent versions of many packages; Fedora, Debian or Ubuntu are easier for this.
+There are no "hard" requirements on any Linux distro, but RHEL and CentOS can be more of a challenge to get recent versions of many packages; Fedora, Debian, or Ubuntu are easier for this.

 To avoid long compilation times, give the VM plenty of RAM (8GB recommended) and all the CPU cores you can.